7 Ways Retailers Know What You’re About To Buy

 1. Store Loyalty Cards

-Have you ever wondered why stores are so concerned about giving privileges like special discounts to loyalty customers?
-It is because loyalty cards make it easy for the store to track your shopping habits.
+Have you ever wondered why stores are so concerned about giving privileges like special discounts to loyalty-card customers?
+This is because these cards make tracking your shopping habits easy for the store.

 When you pay with your loyalty card and the receipt machine gives you a coupon, be sure to look closely at the coupon.
 You will realize that the coupon reflects your previous purchases at the store.
 The data of what you have bought with your loyalty cards are stored and you will soon start to get offers to purchase supplementary products from the store.
 The more you shop with a store loyalty card, the more the store knows about you.